TrevorSLong/bot-rick/README.md

 #### More to come
    * There is a few bits of non-functional code that is work in progress and should work soon

+# Bot-Rick-2.0
+This file is 90% similar to the one above but everything was changed to using bot.event and bot.command instead of client.
+This allows new commands but also caused problems with some of the old functionality.
+Below the functionality of this bot is listed.

+#### Welcome message
+   * Welcomes new members into the server by name with a random welcome message
+#### Welcome DM
+   * Welcomes new members into the server with a DM
+#### Chat response
+   * Responds to hello with a NOT RANDOM TV qoute
+#### Changes bot status
+   * Rick listens to snake jazz in the status (this can easily be changed)
+#### Announcements
+   * $annouce will send an annoucement to the servers welcome channel as specified in the .env file
+#### Ping
+   * $ping returns "Pong", eventually this should respond with latency
+#### Help
+   * $help is here and it doesn't help much but it could be formatted to be more helpful

 # Git Command
 `git clone https://github.com/DroTron/bot-rick`
 *  Clones entire repository